bjornmeansbear/lectureScripts/0202103132325-TheseGesturesAreUndoubtedlyUtopian.md

 We do not have unlimited energy.
 We do not have unlimited resources.
 How does this change our relationship with designing?
 With capitalism? with our economic ideals?

-variations on bamboo lamps; utilize found materials only? that's not graphic design though; that's not really communication design; how to do graphic design or digital or web projects that are really sustainabilitist?

-is that not important though? is just doing anything that can help provide more signalling for design to have different/better alternatives a good choice of project? a good use of my creative energy? or should I just volunteer somewherE? just work on my house and yard? just help denzel farm or something?

 What do I want to sustain?
 What does the welfare of all life really look like? really entail?
 How do you actually design for this?
 What kind of design challenges structural inequalities and balances equity, ecology, and economy?
 Design that collaborates so as to create lasting, positive change in one's community?

 Open source?
 Sustainability? how do these fit together?
-What am I writing about? thinking about? how do I turn something with so many random bits and pieces that don't outwardly appear to obvious connect into a clear and short presentation?

 Everything is Connected.
 I say this all the time.
 What does it mean? how does it have any impact on my work? on my life? on my home? on my practice? on my teaching? on my interacting with other people?
 Martin Luther King talks about the interconnectedness of all people and things in his final Christmas Sermon...
 That will be a useful quote at some point in some Everything is connected lecture or workshop.

-A carbon sequestering book.
-So what does on need to make this work — 1. paper.
+## A carbon sequestering book

+1. paper.
 Some alternative fiber paper; 50% recycled content; 50% permaculture grown prairiegrass fiber or something? reusing waste and practicing regenerative agriculture.
 2. Ink.
 This is the real special sauce.
 How can something be printed clear; then the composition of the ink absorbs carbon dioxide out of the air, stores the carbon, and slowly darkens to carbon black over time!?!?!?!
 Oh, and is this compostable at the end of its life as well?
 3. Cover.
 Again, cover needs to be compostable, recycled + permaculture fibers, and perhaps the type/image on the cover is just blind debossed?
 4. Binding.
 Perfect bind? use some sort of compostable glue?
 What else would need to be figured out?

 Climate Change.
-So the climate is changing.
+The climate is changing.
 What does that mean.
 Social climates, ecological climates, both.
 How are climate and weather related? how does graphic design show or make this all more understandable? is focusing on climate change even important? is it too big? too abstract?
 What's the perspective of Drawdown.org on that idea?
 What about The Climate Mobilization?
 How does Climate Designers fit into all of this?
 What framework or ideology should lead?
 What about AirMiners? as a community do they have any stronger organizing principle or concepts other than just "get carbon out of the atmosphere and into other sinks?"
 What is the minimum you need to learn to understand this? to have enough people grok this to actually change some behaviors? to change some social and cultural structures?
 What does a climate friendly museum look like? what does a climate friendly school look like? what does a climate friendly

-Success in climate designers' stated goals means a future where "climate designers" no longer need exist. *Climate designing* is no longer extra, it becomes plain *designing*.
+Success in climate designers' goals means a future where "climate designers" no longer exist. *Climate designing* becomes plain *designing*.
 Did you use a grid? did you sequester carbon? did you match your aesthetic to you audience? did you reduce your energy requirements? did you kern your headlines? did you restore spaceship earth?
 No? well then that's *bad* design.

 +++++++++++++++++=